 SO, WHAT ARE YOU BEING TOLD ABOUT

 Probably not enough, I’m sure.
 Everyone has questions regarding the upcoming regulation.
-The new requirement that was passed in 2010 intends to make the ADS-B mandatory in flying over 3,000’ by January 2020.

 What is ADS-B? ....
 ADS-B is the acronym for Automatic Dependent Surveillance Broadcast.